itgalaxy/favicons/readme.md

         start_url: "/?homescreen=1",              // Start URL when launching the application from a device. `string`
         version: "1.0",                           // Your application's version string. `string`
         logging: false,                           // Print logs to console? `boolean`
+        pixel_art: false,                         // Keeps pixels "sharp" when scaling up, for pixel art.
+Only supported in offline mode.
         icons: {
             // Platform Options:
             // - offset - offset in percentage